Last updated 04 June 2021 - Average reading time: Over 10 minutes

 The success of Hong Kong's new identity card is due in part to a strong and constant political will, and solid technical and legal infrastructures.

-Furthermore, the document is visibly more modern and secure than its predecessor, providing a boost to national pride.There has also been a clear perception since the launch that the card would protect the rights of its citizens and their uniqueness.
+Furthermore, the document is visibly more modern and secure than its predecessor, boosting national pride.There has also been a clear perception since the launch that the card would protect the rights of its citizens and their uniqueness.

 South Africa is another example of supporting transformation leveraging strong national symbols and values.